Tummy Tuck in Birmingham, AL

 The cost of abdominoplasty is different with each patient depending on the technique and whether other treatments are performed during the same procedure.
 We review the costs during your consultation along with payment and financing options.
 We offer financing through Prosper® Healthcare Lending and CareCredit®.

-Grady Core, M.D., F.A.C.S., a board-certified plastic surgeon, offers plastic and reconstructive surgery to people living in and around Birmingham, Mountain Brook, Dublin and the surrounding communities to look and feel younger.
+Grady Core, M.D., F.A.C.S., a board-certified plastic surgeon, offers plastic and reconstructive surgery to people living in and around Birmingham, Mountain Brook, and across the Southeast to look and feel younger.
 Contact Dr. Core’s office today to schedule your consultation!